eddie-energy/architecture/arc42/eddie-framework/architectural-decisions/architectural-decisions.md

 - Provide the Permission Facade as an independent website that is operated and maintained by each eligible party.

 ## Deployment of a database for storing the internal state of the EDDIE Framework

+## Embed the EDDIE Button as a Custom Element

+The Permission Facade is initiated by embedding the EDDIE button.

+There are two opposing approaches for how the button opens the Permission Facade:

+- **Embedded** inside the EDDIE button
+- **Standalone** in a new window or iframe

+### Embedded

+Embedding the application can be achieved by loading it as a custom element.
+This allows the eligible party to contain it as a dialog inside their own website.
+To embed the whole application as a custom element it has to be loaded from the button itself.

+Most popular web frameworks support exporting an application or singular components as a custom element.
+The application can be developed in isolation and exported for embedding.

+**Advantages**

+- No page change for the customer
+- Button can load before the customer interacts with it
+- Button can be easily configured through attributes

+#### Thoughts on loading times

+The Permission Facade application should only be loaded once, asynchronously and deferred.
+This can be done inside the EDDIE button, which will then create the application instance.

+This minimizes the impact of loading the initial EDDIE button on the eligible party's website and allows the application to load in the background.
+To reduce the size of the application itself, region connector elements can be loaded as separate custom elements.

+### Standalone

+Embedding the application as an inline frame is also considered standalone for this context, as the rendering is not done by the website embedding it.

+**Advantages**

+- Supports server-side rendering (SSR)
+- Supports partial hydration (lazy-load core logic) → allows the use of larger frameworks
+- Can run separately from the website of the eligible party
+- Avoids issues with cross-origin resource sharing (CORS)

+#### Thoughts on running in separation

+The user might want to interact with the permission facade without first navigating through the website of the eligible party.
+For example, to check the status of their permission request on a separate page.

+As the application runs in isolation, the eligible party does not have to load it into their website, and the EDDIE button will simply link to its location.

+Running in isolation might also improve the developer experience, as the application can be developed and tested in the same environment it will be deployed in.

+### Conclusion

+The ability to embed the button comes with its implementation as a web component.
+This approach is already present for the region connector elements and requires minimal effort.

+The button is thereby implemented as a web component to be embedded into the website of the eligible party.
+This might change in the future if the benefits of a separate web application become relevant.